SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Examples

 We consider that players design their state-feedback policies, $\sig{K}^{p} = \sig{\Phi_u}^p\sig{\Phi_x}^{-1} \in \sigset{C}^p$, with a FIR horizon of $N = 16$ and no structural constraints, that is, $\sig{S}_x = I$ and $\sig{S}_u^p = I$ ($\forall p \in \mathcal{P}$).
 In practice, this implies that companies have perfect information of any demand $\sig{x}^p$ and price $\sig{u}^p$ changes in the market.

 As in Section \ref{subsec: Bidirectional_Chain}, we simulate an instance of the game $\mathcal{G}_{\infty}^{\text{LQ}}$ alongside the SLS-BRD routine (Algorithm \ref{alg: BRD_Dynamic_SLS}) with players using (approximately)best-response maps, $\{ \widehat{BR}_{\Phi}^p \}_{p\in\mathcal{P}}$, given $\gamma = 0.95$.
 Policies are updated simultaneously every $\Delta T = 1$ stage with learning rate $\eta = 1/4$.
 Under the above setup, the game $\mathcal{G}_{\infty}^{\text{LQ}}$ is not a potential game and thus a GFNE cannot be easily computed in advance.
-Finally, we remark that solutions to this problem are neither unique nor necessarily admissible: Different initial profiles result in convergence to different fixed-points, which might be unfair to a subset of players.
+Finally, we remark that solutions to this problem are not unique: Different initial profiles may result in convergence to different equilibrium profiles.